BSHA3/bsha3/test/README.md

 This directory contains the following sets of tests:

-- [functional](/test/functional) which test the functionality of bsha3d and bitcoin-qt by interacting with them through the RPC and P2P interfaces.
+- [functional](/test/functional) which test the functionality of bsha3d and bsha3-qt by interacting with them through the RPC and P2P interfaces.
 - [util](/test/util) which tests the bitcoin utilities, currently only bsha3-tx.